 Steve Snelling is a jazz pianist and singer-songwriter with a playful pop sensibility.
 He writes songs for grownups – think Joni Mitchell meets Michael Franks.

 Having lived in a wide compass of altitudes—literally and metaphorically—I’ve come to appreciate the opportunity for beauty in all things.
 With a classical background, steeped in jazz, folk and pop, having fallen in love with American songwriting of all styles, and tempered in hundreds of ensembles, I’m grateful to share my musical and life experience with others.
-Please give my new single a listen, and drop me a note in the contact page.
+Please give my new release a listen, and drop me a note in the contact page.
 I always write back. – ss